insilichem/tangram/README.md

     chmod +x chimera-*.bin && ./chimera-*.bin

-2 - You will also need [`Miniconda`](https://conda.io/miniconda.html) to handle extra dependencies not easily installable in UCSF Chimera, and also `git` if you are dealing with the development versions.
+2 - You will need [`Miniconda`](https://conda.io/miniconda.html) to handle extra dependencies not easily installable in UCSF Chimera, and also `git` if you are dealing with the development versions.

 3 - Everything else is handled by the `install.sh` script.
 Just download a copy and run it: